psycopaths/jdoop/README.md

 # Installation and Configuration

+After you've cloned the repository, there is no installation of JPF-Doop because it is comprised of scripts written in Python.
+In other words, you can run it as soon as you obtained a copy of JPF-Doop (and you have all the dependencies in place).

-After you've cloned the repository, you can configure various parameters in `jpfdoop.ini`.
+You can configure various parameters in `jpfdoop.ini`.
 Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop` section so that they point to the main directories of jpf-core and jpf-jdart, respectively.
 Do not use `~` as a shorthand for your home directory.
 JPF-Doop needs version 6 of Java PathFinder (core module) and jDART.

 ## Configuration file